HOW IT WORKS

 Of all the current neuroimaging technology available – MRI, fMRI, CAT, PET, SPECT, EEG, and qEEG – only EEG and qEEG have the recording speed it takes to measure the brain as it works in real time.
 That is why it is our preferred technique at Neurologics: qEEG allows us to see your brain function as it engages in various activities, create a map of how your brain works, then tailor a custom brain training program that improves performance across all areas of activity.

 We use a method of qEEG analysis called Neurometrics, developed at the Brain Research Laboratory of New York University’s Medical Center with funding from the National Institutes of Health.
-Neurometric analysis is a diagnostic tool – one of just a few approved objective measures for neurological disorders.
-Neurometric analysis provides information about the functional organization of the brain and allows us to formulate a precise diagnosis of subtle brain dysfunction.
+Neurometric analysis is a assessment tool – one of just a few approved objective measures for neurological disorders.
+Neurometric analysis provides information about the functional organization of the brain and allows us to formulate a precise assessment of subtle brain dysfunction.
 With Neurometrics, we identify common variations in brain function associated with neurological disorders including, but not limited to: